mbeurel/snibox/README.md

 docker-compose up # -d to detach container
 ```

+Open your favorite navigator and enter your 'SNIBOX_DOMAIN'

+Great, your snibox is configure and start !

+## Local
 If your domain is local so comment line "...tls.certresolver" in your docker-compose file and add your domain to /etc/hosts

 **Add 'TRAEFIK_DOMAIN' to your host**
 ```bash
 sudo echo "127.0.0.1  YOUR_TRAEFIK_DOMAIN"  >> /etc/hosts
 ```

-Open your favorite navigator and enter your 'SNIBOX_DOMAIN'

-Great, your snibox is configure and start !

 ## Credits